 Where out of school activities include overnight stays, careful consideration needs to be given to sleeping arrangements.
-These should be agreed with the Trips and Visits Coordinator, the Director of Co-curricular.
+These should be agreed with the Trips and Visits Coordinator.

 - always have another adult present in out of school activities, unless otherwise agreed with senior staff in school - undertake a risk assessment and have parental consent to the activity - ensure that their behaviour remains professional at all times.